-Look at how these groups interact and impact the daily lives of citizens.
+This week you'll look at how these groups interact and impact the daily lives of citizens.
 Watch the video that is linked below to review the basics of federalism.
 Link: https://constitutioncenter.org/learn/hall-pass/federalism

 Think about the ways each level of government affects educational policies.
-How do you think federal, state, and local governments should interact regarding education policy?
+How do you think federal, state, and local government should interact regarding education policy?

 Baking can be very similar to a science experiment!
-You monitor and adjust your ingredients based on how they may react while cooking, just like materials used in a science experiment.
+You have to monitor and adjust your ingredients based on how they may react while cooking, just like materials used in a science experiment.

-Lots of people like to bake.
+Lots of people are baking more in the past two months.
 In baking cakes, there are many changes from raw ingredients to the final baked product.

 Describe the changes that have occurred, identifying them as chemical or physical.
-Deduce which ingredients you think are vital to those changes and what would happen if the amounts of those ingredients were increased, decreased, or even left completely out of the recipe.
+Identify the ingredients that you think are vital to those changes and what would happen if the amounts of those ingredients were increased, decreased, or even left out.